 The county health office in each Indiana county began recording death and birth records in 1882.
 In January of 1900 the State Board of Health began requiring the registration of deaths.
 However, they didn’t require that births be recorded until October of 1907.
 State death certificates spanning 1900 to 1918 have not been indexed.
 The Division of Vital Records or the County Health Department may be able to provide copies of certificates.
 Certain cities also have their own birth registrations available.
 They are: Ft.
 Wayne (1870), Indianapolis (1872), Kokomo (1875), Logansport (1874).

 A county-by-county index of vital records was started by the Works Projects Administration (WPA).
 However, it was never completed.
 Of the 92 counties, only 68 are featured in the index, and those records only cover deaths from 1882 to 1920 and marriages from 1850 to 1920.
 The Allen County Public Library and the Indiana State Library have printed copies of the completed indexes on file, as do other repositories across the state.

 There have been several projects started to organize vital records in recent years.
 They include: Indiana Marriages Thru 1820: In the Counties of Washington, Jefferson, Clark, Scott, Jackson, Jennings, Switzerland, Ripley; Indiana Marriages Thru 1820; The Hoosier Genealogist

 The Indiana State Library’s website also lists an index to Indiana marriages that took place before 1850.

 The Circuit court office holds divorce records.
 The Indiana files may contain divorce records for other states because residency wasn’t required until 1859 and onward.
 Indiana Vital Records Collection was published on CD-ROM by Heritage Quest in 1991.
 It contains more than 5.4 million records, which were part of the 1942 WPA indexing project.

-Searchable Indiana Databases and other Helpful Links
+Searchable Indiana Vital Records Databases and Links